Back

 Program Description

 AESD provides a planned, programmed sequence of training experiences with the primary focus being on assuring breadth and quality of training.
-The program offers three different training locations.
+The program offers four different training locations.
 The training is the same in each location.
-An applicant can apply to any combination of the three.
-The three locations are all within the greater Phoenix area.
+An applicant can apply to any combination of the four.
+The four locations are all within the greater Phoenix area.
 The first location is in Avondale a southwest suburb of Phoenix.
 This is an elementary school district with 5 internship positions.
 The second location is in Tonopah, a far west suburb of Phoenix.
 It is a more rural area.
 The district serves Preschool through 12th grade.
-There is 1 internship position at this location.
+There are 2 internship positions at this location.
 The third location is in Peoria, a northwest suburb of Phoneix.
 It is a more urban area.
 The district serves Preschool through 12th grade.
+There are 2 internship positions at this location.
+The final location is a high school district in Phoenix that serves students in 9th through 12th grades.
 There are 2 internship positions at this location.

 The internship is structured to meet Arizona’s requirements to become a licensed psychologist and a certified school psychologist.
 The program consists of 2000 hours of training over a 12-month period with at least 25% in direct service.
 The program is designed for a school psychology experience.
 Students from school psychology doctoral programs are preferred, but students from other programs will be considered.
 Experience in a school setting is strongly preferred.